Dimension reduction through Gamma convergence for general prestrained thin elastic sheets

-Before stating our results precisely we briefly review some the existing results and describe how ours are different.
+Before stating our results precisely we briefly review some of the existing results and describe how they relate to ours.
 The work of \cite{schmidt2007plate} considered plates whose elastic law and prestrain were independent of $x'.$ When specialized to that case, our treatment is equivalent to his.
 The work of \cite{agostiniani2018heterogeneous} considered prestrains that depend on $x_{3}$ as well as $x',$ but imposed the restriction

 The reference \cite{agostiniani2018heterogeneous} also took the elastic law to be independent of $x_{3}.$ The condition \eqref{centeringcondition} is not particularly natural, but it was needed in \cite{agostiniani2018heterogeneous} to give an ansatz that meets the lower bound (i.e. it was needed to prove that the $\Gamma-$liminf and the $\Gamma-$limsup agree).
 The most important development in this paper is that we do not assume a condition like \eqref{centeringcondition}, provided $\overline{A}(x')=Id.$ Also, unlike \cite{agostiniani2018heterogeneous} our elastic law can depend on $x_{3}$ as well as $x'.$